-Indian TV Channel services are available throughout the country - directly as terrestrial TV and also through Cable operators, as Satellite TV.
-There are more than 100 India TV Stations.
+India TV news, sports, business, entertainment and several other types of channels, are available throughout the country.
+They are available directly as terrestrial Television and also through Cable operators, as Satellite channels.
+There are more than a hundred television stations in the country.

 Doordarshan (DD), India's National Channel, was established in 1959 as a part of All India Radio until 1976.
 DD consists of one national network and several regional networks.